 A Sprinkling Of Extra Help

 Much like herbs benefit people, some various types can be beneficial to our pets too.
 Herbs like oregano are used to help dogs and cats who struggle with digestive problems.
 Even spices like turmeric are considered helpful in regards to those who suffer from cysts or inflammation.
 You can see here for more information on how turmeric benefits a pet.
 An excellent rule of thumb is that if it’s beneficial to us, and not too taxing on our organs, then it can benefit our pets.
 As with any herb, if you want to administer to your pet, make sure you do your research first.

 Changing Their Diet

-There’s are much better food options for our pets now a days.
-Stuff that isn’t processed and that actually contains wholesome ingredients.
-To those who are health conscious and looking for foods that aren’t processed and are as organic as possible.
+There’s are much better food options out there for our pets nowadays.
+Stuff that isn’t processed and actually contains wholesome ingredients.
+To those who are health conscious and looking for foods that aren’t prepared and are as organic as possible.
 These sorts of foods will benefit your pet as much as they benefit you.
 They will be healthier and far happier as a result.

-Should you decide to upgrade to the highest quality, grain free commercial pet food or contemplating changing your favourite four-legged friend’s diet, careful research and planning needs to be done first.
+Should you decide to upgrade to the highest quality, grain-free commercial pet food, or are contemplating changing your favourite four-legged friend’s diet.
+Careful research and planning need to be done first.
 Nutritional balance is most important.
 Be sure to talk with your veterinarian before drastically changing your pet’s diet.
 Suddenly switching from commercial food to gourmet cooking may throw your dog or cat into a massive gastric tantrum.
 It can also cause other health issues to arise, which could end up being costly to manage or even worse, fatal.
-If you are unsure, always research and ask your vet to be on the safe side.
+If you’re unsure, always research and ask your vet to be on the safe side.